iansmathew/BlueScreenProductions/README.md

 Start coding your game/feature

 <--WHEN TO USE SYNC AND WHEN TO SUBMIT PULL REQUEST-->
-When you've finished coding for the day, sync your local repo to your own GitHub repo (yourAccount/BlueScreenProductions) When you've finished coding a feature COMPLETELY (eg: Menu Screen is done) submit a pull request to iansmathew/BlueScreenProductions
+When you've finished coding for the day, FIRST commit to master, then sync your local repo to your own GitHub repo (yourAccount/BlueScreenProductions)

+When you've finished coding a feature COMPLETELY (eg: Menu Screen is done), FIRST commit to master, then sync and THEN submit a pull request to iansmathew/BlueScreenProductions

 ## APLHA RELEASE GAME INFO: